AndresED/AndresED/README.md

 <h1 align="left">Hi 👋, I'm Andrés Esquivel</h1>
 <p align="left">Hello world, let me introduce myself, my name is Andrés Esquivel.
 I am a graduate of the Computer Engineering degree at the National University of Trujillo (Peru).
-Currently I am a Fullstack and Data Science developer in training.
+Currently I am a Fullstack and Blockchain developer in training.
 I specialized in the development of scalable web and mobile applications using technologies such as Javascript, Php, Python, Java, Go and Flutter.</p>

 - 🌱 I’m currently learning **Golang and Arduino**